DOUGLAS BOIN

 Douglas Boin’s Bio

 Dr. Douglas Boin (B.A., Georgetown University; M.A. and Ph.D., University of Texas at Austin) is a historian, teacher, and author.
-His books include Coming Out Christian in the Roman World, A Social and Cultural History of Late Antiquity, and Alaric the Goth: An Outsider’s History of the Fall of Rome, which was named by The Economist one of the best books of 2020.
-His next book, Clodia of Rome, will appear from W. W. Norton in August 2025.
+His books analyze the past to help readers navigate and better understand the present.
+His latest work, Clodia of Rome (W. W. Norton, 2025), uncovers the previously misunderstood and thrilling history of one woman’s quest for justice in the midst of systemic erasure in the late Roman Republic.
+Alaric the Goth: An Outsider’s History of the Fall of Romewas named by The Economist as one of the best books of 2020.
+He is also the author of Coming Out Christian in the Roman World: A Social and Cultural History of Late Antiquity.

 Raised in Park Ridge, Illinois, Doug has held teaching positions at the University of Texas, Georgetown University, and is currently a Professor of History at Saint Louis University.
 He credits his interest in history and in writing to his grandparents, who made it possible for him as a teenager to spend one summer month on a study tour of Greece and Rome, where the dusty places he and his high-school classmates had learned about from books–Athens, Italy, the Forum, and Vatican Museums–came to life, full color.
 The weirdness of the ancient world and its seemingly irrelevance to life back home had made it easy, growing up gay, to build an intellectual fort inside that space.
 Thirty years on, Doug regularly returns to those places for his research and introduces them to a new generation of students, sharing the lessons he’s learned about the people of the ancient past with audiences at home: stories of inclusion and exclusion, examples of how lawmakers have manipulated judicial and constitutional systems to stigmatize individuals and groups, times when men in power have limited people’s access to their due rights and privileges.